Protecting Your Trees from Heat Stress in Summer

 2. Mulch Your Trees

-Mulching around the tree’s base can also help to conserve moisture and keep roots cool.
+Mulching around the tree’s base can help conserve moisture and keep roots cool.

 Mulching is important for tree health all year round, but it can be especially beneficial during the summer months.
 Mulch helps to keep roots cool and moist, which is essential in preventing heat stress.
 It also helps to prevent water loss from evaporation, meaning that your tree will require less watering.

-There are a variety of different mulches that you can use, including wood chips, bark, straw, and compost.
-You should apply a layer of mulch that is at least 3 inches (7.6 cm) deep around the tree’s drip line (the outer edge of the tree’s canopy).
+There are a variety of different mulches you can use, including wood chips, bark, straw, and compost.
+Apply a layer of mulch that is at least 3 inches (7.6 cm) deep around the tree’s drip line (the outer edge of the tree’s canopy).
 Be sure to avoid putting any mulch directly against the tree trunk, as this can cause rot.

 3. Tree Pruning in Summer

 Avoid pruning trees during periods of heat stress.
 Pruning can increase the amount of leaf surface area exposed to the sun, which can exacerbate the effects of heat stress.
-We can prune trees when it is hot, however, we recommend only pruning when it is actually needed.
-Two trees to avoid pruning when it is extremely hot are maples (it can cause health issues) and oaks.
-Oaks are a spring, fall or winter prune.
-Oaks pruned in the heat can attract oak bark beetles to the cut site.
-This insect is also a carrier of oak wilt disease which is almost always fatal.
+Trees should only be pruned when necessary.
+Two trees to avoid pruning when it is extremely hot are maples (which can cause health issues) and oaks.
+Oaks should be pruned in the spring, fall, or winter.
+Pruning oaks during the heat can attract oak bark beetles, which are carriers of oak wilt disease, often fatal to the tree.

 Plant heat-tolerant tree species.
 Some trees are more tolerant of heat than others.
 If you live in an area with hot summers, consider planting tree species that are known to be heat-tolerant, such as crape myrtles or live oaks.